prashanthbabu07/notes/philosophy/influence-people.md

 Find out what the other person is interested in and talk about those topics.
 It shows that you care about their interests and helps build rapport.

+## Make the other person feel important - and do it sincerely.
+Everyone wants to feel important and valued.
+Show genuine appreciation and respect for the other person.
+Avoid flattery or insincerity.